rspamd/rspamd/doc/faq.md

 This symbol means that you have exceeded the amount of DNS queries allowed for non-commercial usage by SURBL services.
 If you use some a public DNS server, e.g. goolgle public DNS, then try switching to your local DNS resolver (or set one up, for example, [unbound](https://www.unbound.net/)).
 Otherwise, you should consider buying a [commercial subscription](http://www.surbl.org/df) or you won't be able to use the service.
 The `URIBL_BLOCKED` symbol has a weight of 0 and is used just to inform you about this problem.

-### What is faster: custom Lua rules or regular expressions
+### What is faster between custom Lua rules and regular expressions

 Switching from C to Lua might be expensive.
 Hence, you should use regular expressions for simple checks where possible.
 If Rspamd is compiled with [Hyperscan](https://01.org/hyperscan) the cost of adding another regular expression is usually very cheap.
 In this case, you should avoid constructions that are not supported by Hyperscan: backtracking, lookbehind and some [others](http://01org.github.io/hyperscan/dev-reference/compilation.html#unsupported-constructs).
 On the other hand, Lua provides some unique functions that are not available by using of regular expressions.
 In this case, you should use Lua.